Pohakuloa Training Area

 • State of Hawaii Commercial Pesticide Applicator certification for Category 2 Forest Pest Control

 • Chain saw certification/training

 Reflecting departmental and institutional values, candidates are expected to have the ability to advance CSU’s commitment to diversity, equity and inclusion.
 CSU is an EO/EA/AA employer.

 Colorado State University is committed to providing a safe and productive learning and living community.
 To achieve that goal, we conduct background investigations for all final candidates being considered for employment.
 Background checks may include, but are not limited to, criminal history, national sex offender search and motor vehicle history.

 Prospective candidates should email application materials to Breana Milldrum, Vegetation Control Supervisor at Breana.firstname.lastname@example.org.
-Applicants must meet the minimum qualifications in the announcement to be considered for hire. ach of the items below as a Word Document (.doc) or PDF (.pdf).
+Applicants must meet the minimum qualifications in the announcement to be considered for hire.
+Position will be open until filled.
+Include each of the items below as a Word Document (.doc) or PDF (.pdf).
 Please note that incomplete applications cannot be